arcus/education_modules/intro_to_nhst/intro_to_nhst.md

 - There's a huge body of existing literature using NHST, so it's important you understand those methods even if you prefer Bayesian inference for your own analysis.
 - The available tools are still much more user friendly for NHST.
 - In a practical sense, using NHST vs. Bayesian inference usually won't change your conclusions.
-If you analyze your data with Bayesian methods and then re-analyze it with NHST, you'll almost always see comprable results.
-And that makes sense --- it's the same data, after all!
+If you analyze your data with Bayesian methods and then re-analyze it with NHST, you'll almost always see comparable results.
+And that makes sense-- it's the same data, after all!

 ## The dangers of p-hacking

 As we mentioned earlier, the Type 1 error rate (the probability of incorrectly rejecting the null hypothesis when it is in fact true) is set by convention at 5%.
-That suggests that, if you're scientififc hypothesis is wrong and you're testing for an effect that isn't really there (i.e. the null hypothesis is true), the chance of you getting a significant result is pretty small: 1 in 20.
+That suggests that, if your scientific hypothesis is wrong and you're testing for an effect that isn't really there (i.e. the null hypothesis is true), the chance of you getting a significant result is pretty small: 1 in 20.
 In fact, though, the way many people routinely analyze data results in an actual Type 1 error rate that is much, much higher.

-Here are a few common practices that are actually p-hacking:
+Here are a few common practices that are actually **p-hacking**:

-- Use NHST to run a test that didn't occur to you until you started looking at the data
+- Using NHST to run a test that didn't occur to you until you started looking at the data
 - Running several different statistical tests and then only reporting the significant ones
 - Making adjustments in the data cleaning steps (transforming variables, removing outliers, etc.) after checking the results of the hypothesis test
 - Running a statistical test on preliminary data and then deciding whether or not to collect more data based on whether the results are significant or not